Graduate | Fine Arts

 Full-residency

-Research seminars, studio classes, public exhibitions, and studio visits from renowned artists and curators will inform and supplement your practice, and deepen your professional development.
+Our program also includes research seminars, studio classes, public exhibitions, and visits from renowned artists and curators, enriching students' practice and professional development.

 Low-residency

-Designed to provide the best of both worlds, the low-residency degree includes on-campus summer residencies where you can focus on your studio practice, allowing you to deepen your creative research and material exploration in Vancouver.
+Designed to provide the best of both worlds, you'll leverage remote learning technologies in a flexible delivery model, with a summer residency where you can focus on your studio practice, allowing you to deepen your creative research and material exploration in Vancouver.

 There are many opportunities for low-residency students to connect with their full-residency peers and the wider ECU community by participating in year-round professional development activities and other programming.